Isaac-DeFrain/blog/src/blogs/building-this-blog.md

 - `npm run test:posts` - Runs the test (requires a build first)
 - `npm run test` - Builds the project and then runs the test

+**Summary of `npm run test:posts`**: This command executes `test-blog-posts.ts`, which validates all blog posts by checking manifest integrity (ensuring all markdown files are listed and no non-existent files are referenced), verifying file availability in both `/src/blogs` and `/dist` directories, validating frontmatter (name, date format, topics), and ensuring each post has content.
+The test uses the same frontmatter parsing logic as the blog reader, ensuring consistency between test and runtime behavior.
+If any validation fails, the command exits with an error code, preventing broken posts from being deployed.

 This allows catching issues before pushing to the repository, maintaining code quality and preventing broken deployments.

 ### Benefits